 “Congratulations on completing your 2nd parkrun and your 2nd at Walsall Arboretum today.
 You finished in 88th place and were the 19th lady out of a field of 144 parkrunners and you came 7th in your age category SW30-34.
 Take a look at this week’s full set of results on our website.
 Congratulations on setting a new Personal Best by 20 seconds at Walsall Arboretum parkrun!
 Congratulations on setting a new Years Best time today”.

-On Sunday I ran in the Great Midlands Fun Run, a race I have completed for the last 6 years.
+On Sunday I completed the Great Midlands Fun Run.
 My calf muscles felt quite tight so I wore my calf guards.
 A major mistake and I’ll be staying away from the calf guards in future.
 I’m sure they are fine to use in most cases, I just have fragile legs.

 According to my Garmin I completed the run in approx. 01:25:16 which equates to just over 10 min/miles.
 The official results aren’t out until tomorrow.
 I was pretty pleased with my time considering it is a hilly 8.5 mile route and I’ve done (a) no hill training and (b) no runs over 6ish miles.